 Evelyn huffs and puts the picture back into their backpack.
-"Well, do you think they'd still be at that guy's apartment?"
+"Well, do you think they'd still be at this man's apartment?"

 Jim puts the carts back to their rightful place.
 He scratches at his neck.
 "I don't know.
 Maybe.
 Why are you asking?
-Your job is just to write out the story."
+Your job is to write the story."

 They walk off in a hurry, pulling their coat tighter around them, leaving a flushed Jim behind.

 The man's apartment is in a state of chaos.
-No one is allowed in, so Jim's photos strike a nerve in Evelyn's head.
+No one is allowed in, so Jim's photos strike a nerve in Evelyn.
 They pound in and scatter their other thoughts dealing with the situation, even the face of the victim's brother, whom they were so set on finding.

-As they are trying to piece photograph to possible cause, said brother turns the corner and knocks the small writer down.
-With extravagant apologies and large hands, the man helps Evelyn up.
+As they are trying to piece photograph to possible cause, said brother turns the corner and knocks down Evelyn.
+With extravagant apologies and large hands, the brother helps Evelyn back onto their feet.
 "I wasn't paying attention," he admits.
 "Mind's just amuck.
 I am sorry."